-Health content has to fulfill a range of needs and users since our personal health affects every single person, every single day.
-This means health content must rise up to the immense challenge of being honest, credible, and unbiased by external influences, as well as be written in an approachable way with great navigation to get people to the content they need the moment they need it.
+Whether they are following breaking news about a new crisis such as the coronavirus or looking for in-depth information after getting a cancer diagnosis, the public now relies heavily on the internet for health content.
+Health content has to fulfill a range of needs and serve all types of users since health affects every single person every single day.
+Health content must rise to the immense challenge of being honest, credible, and unbiased by external influences, as well as be written in an approachable way with superb navigation to get people to the content they need the moment they need it.

 The problem with providing no date for content, I hope, is obvious.
 You get no benefit of credibility and, potentially, confuse people.
 That especially goes for health content. — Date: A Forgotten Fundamental for Credibility